lklong1551019/android-cheatsheet/README.md

 * **Oreo (Android 8.0)** - [Learn from here](https://developer.android.com/about/versions/oreo/android-8.0?authuser=1)
     - Picture-in-picture.
+    - Notifications:
+        - Notification channels.
+        - Notification dots.
+        - Snoozing.
+    - Autofill framework: helps faster the process of filling in fields.
+    - Downloadable fonts: apps can request fonts from a provider application instead of bundling fonts into APK.
+This will reduces APK size, allows multiple apps to use the same font, which will saves cellular data, phone memory and disk space.
+    - Autosizing TextView.
+    - Adaptive icons: can display a variety of shapes accross different devices.
+    - Multi-display support: users can move an activity that supports multi-window to another display.
+    - App categories: app can declare a category, which is used to group apps of similar purpose.

 * **Nougat (Android 7.0)** - [Learn from here](https://developer.android.com/about/versions/nougat/android-7.0?authuser=1)
     - Multi-window support.